 AP 7110 Delegation of Authority– new (DIS 2.15)

-Following the process outlined in AP 2410, all these revisions or new board policies and administrative procedures, except for BP 2905 which did not require DCC approval, were brought to the District Consultation Council (DCC) for first reading on 9/30/2013 and for approval on 10/28/2013 (DCC Agenda items related to board policies and administrative procedures 9/30/2013 (DIS 2.16) and 10/28/2013 (DIS 2.17)).
+Following the process outlined in AP 2410 Board Policies and Administrative Procedures, all these revisions or new board policies and administrative procedures, except for BP 2905 which did not require District Consultation Council (DCC – this council was previously named the District Governance Council) approval, were brought to DCC for first reading on 9/30/2013 and for approval on 10/28/2013 (DCC Agenda items related to board policies and administrative procedures 9/30/2013 (DIS 2.16) and 10/28/2013 (DIS 2.17)).
 Subsequently, they were brought to the Board of Trustees for first reading at the Board meeting on 11/6/2013 and for approval or ratification, respectively, at the Board meeting on 11/20/2013 (Agenda and minutes Board meetings 11/6/2013 (DIS 2.18), 11/20/2013 (DIS 2.19), and 12/2/2013(DIS 2.20)).
+The approval or ratification took place at the December 2, 2013 Board meeting.

 BP 2430 Delegation of Authority to CEO was revised to more specifically define the delegation of authority to the Chancellor and the College Presidents and combined two different board policies which were overlapping (former BP 2201 Standards of Administration and BP 2430 Delegation of Authority).
 A new administrative procedure was created that indicates the specific areas for which the Chancellor and the College Presidents are responsible.
 The administrative procedure was created based on discussions with the Chancellor and the College Presidents.